 Slink off to Santiago

-Touch down in Santiago, Chile’s vibrant, cosmopolitan capital where you’ll be whisked off to the chic city bolthole the Aubrey Hotel.
-Situated at the foot of Santiago’s Cerro San Cristobel, this boutique hotel set in a former colonial mansion is the perfect place to explore the sights of this South American city.
+Touch down in Santiago, Chile’s vibrant, cosmopolitan capital where you’ll be whisked off to your chic city bolthole leaving you perfectly poised to explore the sights and sounds of this buzzing city.
 Once rested up you’ll be treated to a tour of Santiago, starting off with the Alameda Bernando O’Higgins – the city’s grand main avenue.
 The last stop on the tour will take you to will take you to the arty and cultural hub of the city; Bellavista.
-Here you can persue the tree-lined boulevards and admire the colourful historical architecture and chic boutiques.
+Here you can peruse the tree-lined boulevards and admire the colorful historical architecture and chic boutiques.

 Paradise in Valparaiso

 A short flight from the desert and you’ll find yourself in the port city of Valparaiso.
-Declared a UNESCO World Heritage Site in 2003, Chile’s oldest port city on the edge of the wild Pacific Ocean is a feast for the eyes with multi-coloured houses perched at jaunty angles all connected by narrow cobbled streets that lead to the ocean.
-For the next three nights stay at the boutique hotel Casa Higueras where you’ll be in the perfect place to explore the arty neighbourhoods of Valparaiso and the glamorous beach resort of Vina del Mar, a favourite holiday hot-spot of Santiago’s well-heeled.
+Declared a UNESCO World Heritage Site in 2003, Chile’s oldest port city on the edge of the wild Pacific Ocean is a feast for the eyes with multi-colored houses perched at jaunty angles all connected by narrow cobbled streets that lead to the ocean.
+For the next three nights stay at the boutique hotel Casa Higueras where you’ll be in the perfect place to explore the arty neighborhoods of Valparaiso and the glamorous beach resort of Vina del Mar, a favorite vacation hot-spot of Santiago’s well-heeled.

 Southern volcanoes and remote national parks: